Kerbalnut/Sanitize-PDF/README.md

 ## How to Contribute:

-1. Please send me any [bug reports](https://github.com/Kerbalnut/Sanitize-PDF/issues) and [feature requests](https://github.com/Kerbalnut/Sanitize-PDF/issues) through GitHub.
-No promises on delivery dates though.
+1. Please send me any [bug reports][3] and [feature requests][3] through GitHub, just use the [Issue tracker][3] with the **bug**, **enhancement**, or **question** [labels](https://github.com/Kerbalnut/Sanitize-PDF/labels).
+No promises on delivery dates though!
-2. [Fork this repository](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-forks) on GitHub, then [clone your fork](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github) to your local machine.
+2. To contribute directly, [fork this repository](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-forks) on GitHub, then [clone your fork](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github) to your local machine.
 I recommend installing both [GitHub Desktop](https://desktop.github.com/) and [TortoiseGit](https://tortoisegit.org/) to help you interact with git repos, or [VS Code](https://code.visualstudio.com/) for an all-in-one solution with it being an IDE (code editor), split-screen markdown editor, and git-integrated.
 (Or all three, which can all be installed via [chocolatey](https://chocolatey.org/install): `choco install github-desktop tortoisegit vscode -y`) In your forked repo, you can create/publish/merge branches, pull updates from this parent repo, and when ready to share your changes, submit a [pull request from your fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

 ### More info about GhostScript options: